List of Sesame Street recurring segments: Super Morphin Mega Monsters

 Super Morphin Mega Monsters was a recurring segment in the 1990s written as a parody of Power Rangers.
 The characters Elmo-saurus, Zoe-ceratops, Telly-dactyl, and Rosita-raptor would "morph" into caped and helmeted outfits when trouble arose.
 In contrast to the fight scenes on the real Power Rangers, the Mega Monsters would run around and wave their arms in vaguely martial arts-style motions, but would only reason with others instead of attacking.

 Bert and Ernie's Great Adventures

 Debuted in Season 39 and hosted by Bert and Ernie in clay animation where they go on various adventures.

 Ernie's Show and Tell

-Hosted by Ernie where he has kids show him items.
+Hosted by Ernie where he has children show him items.

-Cecile
+Cecille

-These stop-motion musical segments feature a female orange clay ball with a Jamaican accent who sings about the segment's theme, from brushing teeth in western style to about herself.
-The segments ran from Seasons 22-39 (1990-2008).
+These stop-motion musical segments feature a female orange clay ball who sings about the segment's theme, from brushing teeth in western style to about herself.
+The segments ran from Seasons 22-39 (1990–2008).

 Murray's Science Experiments

-Hosted by Murray where he performs experiments to help kids learn all about science.
+Hosted by Murray where he performs experiments to help children learn all about science.